karam-koujan/mini-pytorch/readme.md

-Excellent idea.
-Adding internal links will significantly improve the navigation and usability of the documentation.

-Here is the fully updated `README.md` with a clickable table of contents and cross-references within the text.

----

 # Mini-PyTorch

 Mini-PyTorch is a small, educational tensor library written in pure C, inspired by the core functionalities of PyTorch.
 It provides a dynamic Tensor object, an automatic differentiation engine (autograd), and basic building blocks for creating neural networks.